Car Rental in Sarajevo (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from Sarajevo International Airport for convenience, where both international chains and local agencies operate - compare rates through booking platforms as prices vary significantly by season and agency type.
+Rent from Sarajevo International Airport for convenience upon arrival, where both international chains and local agencies operate - compare rates through booking platforms as prices vary by season and demand.

-Sarajevo's narrow streets in the old town (Baščaršija) and hilly terrain can be challenging for unfamiliar drivers, with steep inclines, tight turns, and limited parking - consider using alternative transportation in the historic center.
+Sarajevo's narrow streets in the old town (Baščaršija) and steep hillside neighborhoods can be challenging to navigate, with tight turns and limited parking - consider the difficulty of maneuvering if you're unfamiliar with compact European streets.

-Traffic congestion is common during morning (7-9 AM) and evening (4-7 PM) rush hours, especially on main routes leading in and out of the city center - plan extra travel time during these periods.
+Traffic congestion is significant during morning (7-9 AM) and evening (4-7 PM) rush hours, on main arteries leading in and out of the city center - allow extra time for journeys during these periods.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners